Table of Contents

 It is unusual that all parties to a proceeding are satisfied with the outcome, nor is that a goal to which the Tribunal ascribes.
 Instead, the Tribunal attempts to ensure that all parties are treated fairly and have confidence that the process used to hear the matter was reasonable.

-The budget allocated to the Tribunal and BON is incorporated in the Business Plan of the Ontario Ministry of Agriculture, Food and Rural Affairs.
-The budget allocated will continue to be used to deliver on all business priorities of the Tribunal and BON.
+The Tribunal and the BON operate under a budget for operational expenses allocated by the ministry of Agriculture, Food and Rural Affairs and as such do not have their own audited financial statements.
+The Tribunal and BON resource requirements are incorporated under the ministry’s business plan.
+The budget for operating expenses allocated will continue to be used to deliver on all business priorities of the Tribunal and BON.

-The Tribunal and BON operate within the Management and Use of Information and Information Technology (I&IT) Directive.
+The Tribunal and BON operate within the Management and Use of Information and Information Technology Directive.

 There is a signed Memorandum of Understanding (MOU) that provides a framework by which the Ministry of Agriculture, Food and Rural Affairs provides business support to the Tribunal.
-The Tribunal in turn provides hearing services to AgriCorp, on a cost recovery basis, on appeals of AgriCorp decisions to the Tribunal under the Crop Insurance Act (Ontario), 1996.
+The Tribunal in turn provides hearing services to AgriCorp, on a cost recovery basis, on appeals to the Tribunal of AgriCorp decisions under the Agricultural Products Insurance Act, 1996.

 The MOU sets out the duration, guiding principles and financial arrangements of the agreement.
 It also establishes a process for review and amendment of the MOU.